SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 calculate each property's acres of agricultural-use by soil type.

 In order to efficiently and accurately calculate the acreage breakdown, Seneca County invested in a Geographic Information System (GIS).
-The GIS allows the county to accurately map and maintain the agricultural-use and soil information, as well as to quickly perform the complex analysis of calculating the acres of agricultural-use by soil type.
+The GIS is used to accurately map and maintain the agricultural-use and soil information, as well as to quickly perform the complex analysis of calculating the acres of agricultural-use by soil type.

 When a property owner requests to be enrolled in the program, the County Auditor